 New format office

-We do not reach for yield.
-We consider excessively high yielding instruments to be indicative of underlying cash flows not being sustainable over the short, medium or longer term horizon, and/or symptomatic of other structural or governance issues that are likely to surface in due course.
+The company does not reach for yield and considers excessively high yielding instruments to be indicative of underlying cash flows not being sustainable over the short, medium or longer term horizon, and/or symptomatic of other structural or governance issues that are likely to surface in due course.

 Long term track record